 Plenty of websites look official but are deceptive or just plain scammy.

-If you do choose to hire an immigration lawyer, consultant or representative, learn about what they can do (hint—they won’t fast track your application!) and make sure the person is licensed to represent immigrants or to give advice.
+If you do choose to hire an immigration lawyer, consultant or representative, learn about what they can do (hint—they can’t fast track your application!) and make sure the person is licensed to represent immigrants or to give advice.
 For more info, read Using an immigration and citizenship representative.

 Note that:

-• It’s completely useless to use such services for a Working Holiday permit application—it definitely won’t improve your chances to get an Invitation to apply.
+• It’s completely useless to hire an immigration lawyer for a Working Holiday permit application—it definitely won’t improve your chances to get an ITA and a lawyer won’t be able to bypass the lottery system.

 Julie